How to Make Decisions Faster - Proven Strategies

 - When you want an unbiased method

 Tools like our Yes No Wheel are perfect for quick binary decisions.
 They provide instant results and can help clarify your true preferences.
+For decisions where you have preferences, our Weighted Decision Wheel allows you to assign probabilities to different options.
+Learn more about weighted vs random decision tools to choose the right tool for your situation.

 Strategy 6: Create Decision Criteria